Classic Formation Team

 Benedikt "Beni" Kissling

-Within the Classic Formation Beni commands the blue Beech 18 as „Classic 2“.
+Within the Classic Formation Beni leads the formation with the DC-3 as "Classic 1".

 Hans Jörg Herzog

-He is employed by „Jet Aviation“ and acts as their company chief flight examiner and fleet chief on Embraer.
-Moreover, he also acts as type-rating instructor (TRI) and senior examiner for Swiss FOCA.
+Moreover, he also acts as type-rating instructor (TRI), examiner and senior examiner for Swiss FOCA.

-Within the Classic Formation Hans Jörg pilots the DC-3, both as commander or copilot, thus leading the whole formation.
+Within the Classic Formation Hans Jörg pilots the DC-3 as pilot in command / leader of the formation.

 Niklaus "Nik" Gammeter